 Common terms and phrases

-action admiration agreeable Alderman appear arms beauty body breast Cæsar Caius Verres Carthaginians cheerfulness Chrysippus Cicero command countenance Curiatii Damocles danger death delight desire Dovedale earth elocution endeavors enemy express eyebrows eyes father fear fortune gestures give gnashes grace Great-Britain grief happy hath head heart heaven honor hope hour human Jugurtha Keswick kind king Lady G live look Lord manner Micipsa mind modesty mouth nature never Numidia o'er object observe occasion pain passion Patricians person pleasure Plebeian Pompey praise privy counsellor pronunciation proper Quintilian Rhadamanthus right hand rise Roman Rome says scene sense sentence Sicily side smile sometimes soul sound speaker speaking speech spirit sweet taste tears thee thing thou thought tion truth uncle Toby utterance violent virtue whole words young youth
+action admiration agreeable appear arms beauty body breast Brutus Cæsar Caius Verres Carthaginians cheerfulness Chrysippus Cicero Clodius command countenance Curiatii danger death delight Dovedale earth elocution endeavors enemy express eyebrows eyes father fear fortune gestures give grace grief hand happy hath head hear heart heaven honor hope hour human Jugurtha Keswick kind king Lady G live look Lord manner Micipsa mind mouth nature never noble Numidia o'er object observe occasion pain passions Patricians person pleasure Plebeian Pompey praise privy counsellor pronunciation Quintilian Rhadamanthus rise Roman Rome says scene sense sentence Sicily side smile sometimes soul sound speaker speaking Spectator speech spirit sweet taste tears thee thing thou thought tion tone truth uncle Toby utterance violent virtue voice whole words young youth